Equivariant line bundles with connection on the p-adic upper half plane: Topics in rigid analytic geometry

 Note that the map $\tau_g$ satisfies $\tau_g(a \cdot m) = g^{\cO}_z(a) \cdot \tau_g(m)$ for all $a \in \cO_{X,z}, m \in \sL_z$.
 Therefore $1 \otimes \tau_g : L \otimes_K \sL_z \to L \otimes_K (g_\ast \sL)_{g \cdot z}$ descends to a well-defined $L$-linear map $\sL(z) \to (g_\ast \sL)(g \cdot z)$.
 Applying this map to the first equation and comparing the result with the second shows that

 This implies the commutativity of the diagram in the statement.\end{proof}

 Forgetting the $G$-equivariant structure gives us a functor $\underline{\omega}$ from the category of $G$-equivariant line bundles with flat connection on $X$ and isomorphisms between them to the category of line bundles with flat connection on $X$ and isomorphisms between them.
-Moreover $\underline{\omega}$ induces a group homomorphism
+Moreover $\underline{\omega}$ induces a group homomorphism Recall\footnote{see \cite[Definition 2.3]{Kiehl}} that $X$ is said to be \emph{quasi-Stein} if there is an admissible affinoid covering $(X_n)_{n=0}^\infty$ of $X$ with $X_0 \subseteq X_1 \subseteq X_2 \subseteq \cdots $ such that for each $n \geq 0$, the restriction map $\cO(X_{n+1}) \to \cO(X_n)$ has dense image.
+If $X$ is quasi-Stein, then the global sections functor $\Gamma(X,-)$ gives a fully faithful embedding from the category of coherent $\cO$-modules on $X$ into the category $\cO(X)$-modules; the essential image is the category of \emph{coadmissible $\cO(X)$-modules} in the sense of \cite{ST}.
+In particular, every coherent $\cO$-module (such as the tangent sheaf $\cT$) is generated by its global sections.

-\begin{prop} Suppose that $X$ is quasi-Stein and geometrically connected.
+\begin{prop} Suppose that $X$ is geometrically connected and quasi-Stein.
 There is an exact sequence of abelian groups